Scaling Enhancement in Quantum Metrology via Indefinite-Time-Direction Encoding: Results

-Generally, the quantum metrological process comprises four parts: the preparation of the initial quantum state $\hat{\rho}$, the parameterization for encoding the unknown parameter $g$ onto the prepared state, the practical measurement of the parameterized quantum state $\hat{\rho}(g)$, and the estimation for determine the unknown parameter.
-In this work, we investigate the unitary parameterizing process, where the unknown parameter $g$ is encoded onto the quantum state $\hat{\rho}$ through a unitary evolution $\hat{U}(g)$.
-This unitary operator maps the quantum state $\hat{\rho}$ in the initial Hilbert space $\mathbb{H}$ to a parameterized quantum state $\hat{\rho}(g)=\hat{U}(g)\hat{\rho}\hat{U}^{\dagger}(g)$ in the projective Hilbert space $\mathbb{H}/U(1)$, i.e. the parameter space.
-Theoretically, we can derive the canonical momentum operator in the parameter space as $\hat{K}=\mathrm{i}[\partial_{g}\hat{U}(g)]\hat{U}^{\dagger}(g)$, which serves as the infinitesimal generator of translation in the parameter space (refer to the Methods part for calculation details).
-In the Heisenberg picture, this momentum operator evolves as $\hat{\mathcal{K}}=\hat{U}^{\dagger}(g)\hat{K}\hat{U}(g)=\mathrm{i}\hat{U}^{\dagger}(g)\partial_{g}\hat{U}(g)$ after the unitary parameterizing process.
-By constructing the uncertainty relation between the position and the momentum in the parameter space, the ultimate precision limit on estimating parameter $g$ is governed by the inequality (see the Methods part for the details of proof.)
+To be clear, we first investigate the standard quantum metrological scheme, as depicted in Fig.~\ref{fig:1}\textbf{\textsf{a}}.
+This standard scheme consists of four stages: the preparation of the initial probe state $\hat{\rho}_{S}=\sum_{i}p_{i}|\psi_{i}\rangle\langle\psi_{i}|$, the parameterization for loading the unknown parameter $g$ into the prepared state, the practical measurement on the final state, and the estimation for determining the unknown parameter.
+In this work, we consider a unitary parameterizing process, wherein the unknown parameter $g$ is loaded into the quantum state $\hat{\rho}_{S}$ through the unitary evolution $\hat{U}_{S}(g)$.
+This evolution is generated by a parameter-dependent Hamiltonian $\hat{H}_{S}(g)$, which could in general be time dependent, acting for a duration $T_{S}$.
+To characterize the $g$-dependence of this dynamics, we introduce the dynamical characteristic operator $\hat{V}_{S}=\partial_{g}\hat{H}_{S}(g)$.
+In general, to enhance the metrological performance, we consider sequential application of $N$ identical parameterizing processes to the probe state, as depicted in Fig.~\ref{fig:1}\textbf{\textsf{b}}.
+The entire evolution of the probe after querying the parameterizing process $N$ times is then given by $\hat{U}_{S}^{(N)}=[\hat{U}_{S}(g)]^{N}$.